Two found dead in Regina's second fatal house fire over 11 days

 Regina Fire says two people were found dead following a house fire in the city early Wednesday morning.

-Crews were called to a home on the 2100 block of Winnipeg Street around 12:39 a.m. where smoke and flames could be seen upon arrival, Regina Fire said in a post on X.
+Crews were called to a home on the 2100 block of Winnipeg Street around 12:39 a.m. where smoke and flames could be seen upon arrival.

-Two people were found dead on the second floor of the home, Regina Fire said.
+“Flames [were] actually coming out of the roof.
+Firefighters were actually able to take quick control of it and upon their search activities, they found two deceased on the second floor,” Fire Chief Layne Jackson told reporters.

 Crews remained on the scene Wednesday morning with the fire under investigation.

-In a news release, Regina police says it is also conducting an investigation along with the Saskatchewan Coroners Service.
+In a news release, Regina police says it’s also conducting an investigation along with the Saskatchewan Coroners Service.

+According to neighbours, the house had been unoccupied for an extended period of time and had become a worry in the neighbouhood.

+“We have a lot of people that don’t have homes and don’t have safe places or shelters that they can go to,” Perkins said.

+“We have a huge abundance of abandoned houses throughout the city that are not safe for people to be staying in and when it gets cold and people are looking for shelter, that’s where they’re heading to.”

-"This is the second double fatality caused by fire that Regina has seen in less than two weeks,” Fire Chief Layne Jackson said in a news release.
+The incident marks the second double fatality caused by a fire in Regina in 11 days.

-"Any fire-related fatality is tragic.
-It is important that our community is diligent in fire safety.
-I urge all residents to ensure they have working smoke alarms.
-Please be safe,” Jackson added.

 On Dec.
 9 two others were found dead also in a house fire on the 800 block of Rae Street.